mnewswanger/osx-setup/readme.md

 ### Initialization ###

-* Clone or download the repository and run `setup.sh`.
+* Clone or download the repository and run `configure.sh`.
 It will prompt for your password at a few points when elevated permissions are necessary for installs.

 ### Manual Steps ###